|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 1. It will realistically take several years to bring Micro Fusion to the market.

-2. The price that can be obtained for a Micro Fusion System is limited by the tax-in price of the lowest cost alternative fuel or electrical energy delivered to the proposed installation location.
-Currently in Ontario there is no fossil carbon emissions tax on competitive fossil fuels and electricity prices are subsidized by the taxpayers.
+2. The price that can be obtained for a Micro Fusion System is limited by the tax-in price of the lowest cost alternative fuel delivered to the proposed installation location.
+Currently in Ontario there is no fossil carbon emissions tax on competitive fossil fuels.
 If an investor believes that the tax-in cost of fossil fuels will increase over the next few years then an investment in Micro Fusion is prudent.

 3. Any legislation or tax regime that imposes a fossil carbon emissions tax or that otherwise forces reduction of carbon dioxide emissions should benefit an investment in Micro Fusion.
 The economics of Micro Fusion will be greatly enhanced when governments implement a fossil carbon emissions tax to stop further carbon dioxide accumulation in the atmosphere.